-Yes, you kick shinfin ™ fins using the large muscles in your thighs and buttocks.
-You also use the core muscles in your stomach and torso to stabilise your hip and back (i.e. the core that Pilates exercises focus on).
-So these fins encourage you to use and strengthen all these muscles.
+shinfin ™ swim fins work the large muscles in your thighs and buttocks.
+They also work the core muscles in your stomach and torso to stabilise your hip and back (i.e. the core muscles that Pilates exercises focus on).
+So these swim fins encourage you to use and strengthen all these muscles.

 Foot fins do not use the bigger muscles in your thighs and buttocks so much.
 Instead, they make you bend your knees too much and work your calves.
 You can feel your calves and ankles doing most of the kicking with foot flippers.
 Your ankles get strained and your calves get tired, often cramping up.

-See all faqs about why hip power fins are the best for swimming.
+See all faqs about why hip power swim fins are the best for swimming.